Complete installation guide

 1. Stop the proxy and participating backends.

-2. Install corechatx-paper-<version>.jar on every Paper backend that should use CoreChatX.
+2. Install corechatx-paper-<version>.jar on every participating Paper backend.

 3. Install corechatx-velocity-<version>.jar on the Velocity proxy.

-4. On each backend, set deployment.mode to PROXY.
+5. On each backend, set config.yml -> deployment.mode to PROXY.

-9. Restart the affected Paper backends and Velocity after changing identity or network channel values.
+13. Restart Velocity and the affected Paper backends after deployment identity or group changes.

 deployment: